The Québec maritime Blog

 Tadoussac

-As you continue your journey east on the Whale Route along the St. Lawrence, you’ll arrive at Les Escoumins, derived from iskomin (meaning “where there are many seeds” or “there are fruits and seeds”); the name could also be a variation of the Mi’gmaq term eskumunaak (meaning “lookout place”).
-Meet the Essipit community (from Etshipi, meaning “river of shells”) and participate in a guided activity to observe black bears, which are traditionally associated with Innu culture.
+As you continue your journey east along the Whale Route, which borders the St. Lawrence, you’ll arrive at Les Escoumins, derived from iskomin (“where there are many seeds” or “there are fruits and seeds”); the name could also be a variation of the Mi’gmaq term eskumunaak (“lookout place”).
+Meet the Essipit community (from Etshipi, “river of shells”) and participate in a guided activity to observe black bears, which are iconic animals traditionally associated with Innu culture.

 Baie-Comeau and the surrounding area

-Next, you’ll encounter the community of Pessamit (meaning “where there are leeches, lampreys or sea eels”), just before Baie-Comeau.
-If you happen to visit in August, you can participate in the traditional powwow that takes place here.
+Next, you’ll encounter the community of Pessamit (“where there are leeches, lampreys or sea eels”) just before Baie-Comeau.
+If you happen to visit in late July, you can participate in the traditional powwow that takes place here every summer.

 Côte-Nord has many rivers with names derived from Innu-aimun words.
-For example, the name of the tumultuous Manicouagan River comes from Menukuanistuk Shipu (meaning “river of the cup”).
-Today, the river supplies the Manic-2 and Manic-5 hydroelectric power plants; at Manic-5, you can visit the Daniel-Johnson Dam, the largest multiple-arch-and-buttress dam in the world.
+For example, the name of the tumultuous Manicouagan River comes from Menukuanistuk Shipu (“river of the up”).
+Today, this river supplies the Manic-2 and Manic-5 hydropower generating stations; at Manic-5, you can visit the Daniel-Johnson Dam, the largest multiple-arch-and-buttress dam in the world.
 Take part in fascinating guided tours to discover these giants of civil engineering!

-Further north on Route 389, you’ll reach the Uapishka Mountains (“always snowy rocky peaks”), which are found on the ancestral territory of the Innu.
-Immerse yourself in this culture at Station Uapishka, where you can take advantage of a package that includes an introduction to rabaska canoeing, a traditional meal and a night in a shaputuan (a large tent).
+Further north on Route 389, you’ll reach the Uapishka Mountains (“always snowy rocky peaks”), which are found on the ancestral territory of the Innu (known as Nitassinan).
+Immerse yourself in Innu culture at the Station Uapishka, where you can take advantage of a package that includes an introduction to rabaska canoeing, a traditional meal and a night in a shaputuan (a large tent).

 Sept-Îles

 The trade that occurred between the Innu and Euro-Canadian communities in the 19th century had a profound impact on these two peoples, both culturally and commercially.
-Immerse yourself in this era with guides in period costume at the Vieux-Poste de Sept-Îles, where you can discover daily life in a fur-trading post via a trading counter, interactive exhibitions and a reconstructed Innu encampment.
-Nearby are the communities of Uashat (which means “the bay”) and Maliotenam (also known as Mani-utenam, which means “Mary’s village”); both are governed by the same band council.
-Take advantage of your visit to this area to discover the Shaputuan Museum, which aims to preserve and promote Innu culture.
+Immerse yourself in this era with guides in period costume at the Old Trading Post, where you can discover daily life in a fur-trading post via a trading counter, interactive exhibitions and a reconstructed Innu encampment.
+Nearby are the communities of Uashat (“the bay”) and Maliotenam (also known as Mani-utenam, “Mary’s village”); both are governed by the same band council.
+Take advantage of your visit to this area to discover the Shaputuan Museum, which aims to preserve and promote Innu culture, as well as Atikuss, a maskisin (moccasin) economuseum, where you can watch the artisans at work and purchase mukluks, moccasins and various accessories handcrafted on site.

 Minganie

-After driving nearly 200 km (120 mi.) further east, you’ll reach the community of Ekuanitshit (“where things run aground”), where you can visit the Maison de la Culture Innue (Innu Cultural Centre) to learn a wealth of information about this culture, hear Innu-aimun spoken and chanted, and watch skilled First Nations artisans at work.
+After driving nearly 200 km (120 mi.) further east, you’ll reach the community of Ekuanitshit (“where things run aground”), where you can visit the Maison de la Culture Innue (an Innu cultural centre) to learn a wealth of information about this culture, hear Innu-aimun spoken and chanted, and watch skilled First Nations artisans at work.

-Off Havre-Saint-Pierre is Anticosti Island, which is called Notiskuan by the Innu, meaning “where bears are hunted” and Natigôsteg by the Mi’gmaq, meaning “forward land.”
+Off Havre-Saint-Pierre is Anticosti Island, which is called Notiskuan by the Innu (“where bears are hunted”) and Natigôsteg by the Mi’gmaq (“forward land”).
 Considered an exceptional natural and cultural territory, this island is now home to about 115,000 white-tailed deer.

-The road to Kegaska (derived from tshakashekau, which means “mountain with a steep slope at the peak”) will take you through the villages of Aguanish (from akwan, meaning “shelter,” and ish, meaning “small”) and Natashquan, where the community of Nutashkuan is located (“where one hunts for bear”).
+The road to Kegaska (derived from tshakashekau, “mountain with a steep slope at the peak”) will take you through the villages of Aguanish (from akwan, “shelter,” and ish, “small”) and Natashquan, where the community of Nutashkuan (“where one hunts for bear”) is located.

-Your visit to Côte-Nord will reveal many secrets about the Innu people and their incredibly rich culture.
+Your visit to Côte-Nord is a great opportunity to learn more about the Innu people and their incredibly rich culture!

 The Innu (once called Montagnais) are an Algonquian-speaking people living along the north shore of the St. Lawrence (in Côte-Nord); their language, Innu-aimun, is part of the Cree language group and is unrelated to neighbouring Inuit languages.